dhairya0904/Auto-torrrent-post/README.md

-# Auto-torrrent-post
+# Pirate Auto-torrrent-post

-just write the name of the movie, tv series, or anything

-top 10 links will be showed from pirate bay select any one of it and magnet link will be automatically posted to your zbigz account
+A command line interface to scrape PirateBay and show top links for given movie, tv or other (sorted in order of seeders).
+User can select any link and its magnet link will be posted on ZbigZ(a cloud platform where user can add torrent) from where it can later be downloaded.

+Language
+Python

+Dependencies
+1. Beautiful Soup
+2. Requests
+3. Regex